R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Convergence of R-GTD

 If $M$ is nonsingular, then there exists a constant $ c_0 := \|G^{-1}B\|_2 $ such that for all $c > c_0$, the unique GTD2 solution $\theta_{\mathrm{GTD2}}$ given in \eqref{eq:gtd2-solution-nonsingular} admits the expansion

 \end{lemma}

 The proof is given in \Cref{app-lem:6}.
 While the nonsingular case is relatively straightforward as $\theta_{\mathrm{RGTD}}$ converges to a unique point, the singular case involves a solution set $\Theta_{\mathrm{GTD2}}$ that is an affine subspace.
 We therefore focus on the singular case to clarify how the regularization influences the limiting behavior of $\theta_{\mathrm{RGTD}}$ within this solution set. \Cref{fig:nullspace} provides a geometric illustration of the expansion in~\eqref{eq:rgtd-singular-expansion}.
 In particular, as $c \to \infty$, the $O(1/c)$ term vanishes and the right-hand side of~\eqref{eq:rgtd-singular-expansion} reduces to the orthogonal projection of a GTD2 solution onto $\mathrm{Null}(G)^{\perp}$, as depicted in the figure.
-To build intuition for the singular case asymptotic expansion in \eqref{eq:rgtd-singular-expansion}, we present a toy example that visualizes the evolution of $\theta_{\mathrm{RGTD}}$, as the regularization parameter $c$ increases. \paragraph{Illustrative example (singular case).} To illustrate the singular case, we consider a simple example where FIM is singular.
-Specifically, we consider a simple Markov chain with three states and a single action.
-We set the discount factor $\gamma=0.9$ and choose the state distribution matrix $ D=\operatorname{diag}\!\Big(1/3,1/3,1/3\Big)$ where $\operatorname{diag}(\cdot)$ denotes a diagonal matrix with the given elements on its main diagonal.
-The transition matrix, reward vector, and feature matrix are given by
+To build intuition for the singular-case asymptotic behavior in \eqref{eq:rgtd-singular-expansion}, we provide a toy example in \Cref{app:toy}.